 Items you have checked out can also be recalled from you.
 You will receive a recall notice giving a new due date.
 Recall overdue fines are high and having overdue recalls can block you from checking out new items.
 If you still need the recalled item, return it to a service desk and ask for it to be recalled back for you.
 (Items recalled for Reserve can’t be recalled back.)
 You can also initiate an interlibrary loan request.

 Everyone is guaranteed two weeks with an item that has a four-week (or longer) loan, and then it can be recalled.
 If an item is needed for Reserve, it can be recalled immediately (no two week guarantee), and it can’t be recalled back for you.

 Promptly returning recalled items is of the utmost importance.
 When classes are in session, being out of town, failing to maintain a current address, or failing to check your email account will not be considered a valid excuse for their delayed return.
 To avoid recall fines, please either return your library items or make sure that someone can respond to your mail and return recalled items.

-If you are unable to locate an item that should be on the shelf, please contact staff at a circulation desk to initiate a search of the item for you.
+If you are unable to locate an item that should be on the shelf, please contact staff at a service desk to initiate a search of the item for you.
 If it is located, you will receive a notice that it is on hold for you.
 If it isn’t located after a week, you’ll receive a notice to contact either Interlibrary Loan or the Acquisitions Department.
 The item will also remain on search for you for a year.

 One overdue notice will be sent after the item is due.
 Please contact staff at the library that sent the notice if you have any questions or concerns about the notice.